|

 Marc Rocco's Murder in the First

-presents an interesting story based on the real-life case which spurred the
+presents an interesting story based on the real-life case that spurred the

-closing down of Alcatraz prison, but the narrative and the film's at time
+closing of Alcatraz prison, but the narrative and the film's at-times compelling atmosphere

 self-importance: The picture is so self-absorbed with its own moral high ground